Anyueow/RagIngestAndSearch/README.md

 # Ollama RAG Ingest and Search

 A RAG (Retrieval Augmented Generation) system that processes PDF documents and enables semantic search with natural language queries.
+This project includes experimental features to compare different configurations of the RAG pipeline.

 ## Prerequisites